FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-flutter.md

 You need to open the `main.dart` file present inside the `lib` directory of your project and paste the contents below.

-> Note: putting all your logic in one file makes sense for a tutorial, but for a larger application you'll probably want to split it up.
+{% include _callout-tip.liquid content="Putting all your logic in one file makes sense for a tutorial, but for a larger application you'll probably want to split it up." %}

 ```dart
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-flutter-dart/main/lib/main.dart %}
 ```

+In the beginning of the file, change the `FUSIONAUTH_DOMAIN` constant to the public address for your instance (the same one you used when configuring it).
+If it is not running on HTTPS, you should also change `FUSIONAUTH_SCHEME` to `http`.

 This code uses the system browser instead of an embedded webview due to security concerns.
 A webview is totally controlled by the native application displaying it, the [current mobile best practices](https://tools.ietf.org/html/rfc8252) for OAuth require you to use the system browser, which is not under that control.
 From section 8.12 of that document:

-> This best current practice requires that native apps MUST NOT use embedded user-agents to perform authorization requests and allows that authorization endpoints MAY take steps to detect and block authorization requests in embedded user-agents.
+{% include _callout-note.liquid content="This best current practice requires that native apps MUST NOT use embedded user-agents to perform authorization requests and allows that authorization endpoints MAY take steps to detect and block authorization requests in embedded user-agents." %}

 Now, start up your emulators or real devices again.